All-Hands-AI/OpenHands/README.md

 You'll find OpenDevin running at [http://localhost:3000](http://localhost:3000) with access to `./workspace`.
 Place your code in `./workspace` to have Devin operate on them.

-OpenDevin will have access to this workspace folder, but the rest of your system will be protected by a docker sandbox.
+OpenDevin will only have access to this workspace folder.
+The rest of your system will not be affected as it runs in a secured docker sandbox.

 ## 🚀 Documentation